What is business energy for restaurants? How to save money on your energy bills

 Restaurants mainly use gas for cooking and heating.
 Although every business is different here's a breakdown of how an average restaurant uses gas:

 How much energy does a restaurant use?

 According to figures from the Carbon Trust, Britain's catering industry uses around 21.6 million kWh of energy every year.
-The amount each restaurant uses will depend upon its size and the food it serves - a small cafe with a single oven will use much less energy than a large restaurant with several oven, cooking ranges, and food warmers.
+The amount each restaurant uses will depend upon its size and the food it serves - a small cafe with a single oven will use much less energy than a large restaurant with several ovens, cooking ranges, and food warmers.

-The Carbon Trust estimates that energy usage accounts for up to 6% of a restaurants operating costs.
+The Carbon Trust estimates that energy usage accounts for up to 6% of a restaurant's operating costs.
 Amazingly, less than half (40%) of this energy is used to store and prepare food, with the rest being lost as heat escaping into the cooking area.

-That shows the importance of both getting a good deal on business energy and making sure your restaurant and appliances are as energy efficient as possible.
+That shows the importance of both getting a good deal on business energy and making sure your restaurant and appliances are as energy-efficient as possible.
 We'll take a closer look at some ways to save energy later on.

 How are restaurant energy rates calculated?

 As there are no off-the-shelf options when it comes to business energy, and because your contract will be tailored to meet the demands of your restaurant, this means rates can vary from one business to the next.

 When calculating your rates, business energy suppliers usually consider your business type – whether you’re a sole trader, partnership, or limited company – along with the industry you work in.
 They’ll also look at the following: